- Abdominal Aortic Aneurysm

 Detailed information on breast health, including anatomy of the breast, normal breast development, breast cancer prevention, breast self-examination, mammography, breast conditions, mastalgia (breast pain), breast lump, fibrocystic breast changes, nipple

-To monitor your breast health, you should do a monthly breast self-exam, get a year clinical exam, and get mammograms as directed by your doctor.
+To monitor your breast health, you should get a year clinical exam and mammograms as directed by your doctor.

 - Breast Infections and Inflammations

-The most common type of breast infection is lactational mastitis, which occurs when a woman is breastfeeding.
+The most common type of breast infection is lactational mastitis.
+This happens when a woman is breastfeeding.
 The nipples become cracked and sore, allowing bacteria from the baby's mouth to enter the ducts and rapidly multiply in the milk.

-Detailed information on breastfeeding and starting to breastfeeding
+Detailed information on getting stared with breastfeeding and the first weeks of breastfeeding

 - Breastfeeding Chart